danielscherzer/Zenseless/examples/CG/ExerciseShooter/readme.md

 1. Implement flying and shooting enemies that come in waves.
 1. Use your own sprites that use alpha and blending.
 1. Play animations when enemies are destroyed (explosions, blood splat, ...) (look at [TextureAnim](../TextureAnim))
-1. Implement enemies that are fixed relative to the scrolling background.
+1. Implement another type of enemies that are fixed relative to the scrolling background.
 1. Render your content with correct aspect ratio when the window changes size (react on `Window.Resize` and scale your coordinate system with the aspect ratio of the window).
 1. Implement hierarchical movement (using combined transformations) for some enemy groups (look at [Transformation](../Transformation)).
 1. Use a Bitmap font to show points (look at [TextureFont](../TextureFont)).